 12. Validation for Bachelor’s Degree Programme

 In December 2002, KWNC invited a panel of nursing education experts from the United Kingdom, the United States, Brazil and Hong Kong to come over to the College for a validation for its Bachelor of Science in Nursing Programme.
 The College obtained invaluable advice from the validation panel and made relevant improvement to the Programme.
 Moreover, with academic staff’s cumulative teaching experience, continuous improvement was made to the programme design and teaching methods.
-Subsequent to the validation held earlier, in pursuit of marching towards international standards, KWNC conducted another validation, namely a mid-stage validation, in 2009 and obtained full approval from the validation experts.
+Subsequent to the validation held earlier, in pursuit of marching towards international standards, KWNC conducted another validation, namely a mid-stage validation, in 2009.
+In 2015, the college also invited experts from the U.K. and Hong Kong for programme validation and obtained full approval from the panel.

 13. Graduation of First Batch of Bachelor’s Students